 I decided to cook my first Jollof taking inspiration from both Nigerian and Ghanaian styles, as both seem to have ingredients I thought I would like in my jollof.

-You can cook this on your stovetop or in the oven, but today we are using the oven method.
+You can cook this on your stovetop or in the oven, but today I am using the oven method.
 I find it easier and love how the chicken ends up so tender and the rice so perfect.

 - Basmati rice – Nigerians use par boiled long grain rice and Ghanaians use jasmine or basmati rice.
 I am more used to basmati and have loved it all my life, so basmati it is.